Mark-MDO47/ArduinoClass/99_Resources/README.md

 Here is an article about how to choose which ESP32 module you want to use:
 - https://makeradvisor.com/esp32-development-boards-review-comparison/

 An ESP32 module has MUCH more RAM and program storage than the original Arduinos, is much faster, and comes complete with easy-to-use on-board WIFI and Bluetooth.
-It has dual-CPUs for expert users.
+Many ESP32 boards including the ESP32 and the ESP32-S3 have dual-core CPUs for expert users.

-On the other hand, ESP32 modules work with 3.5V I/O instead of 5V so you need to be prepared to handle that.
+On the other hand, ESP32 modules typically work with 3.5V I/O instead of 5V so you need to be prepared to handle that.
 For instance I use the **[SN74HCT125N 3-state Buffer](#sn74hct125n-3\-state-buffer "SN74HCT125N 3-state Buffer")** quadruple bus buffer and voltage translator to convert from 3.5 Volt outputs to 5 Volt outputs.

 One thing to keep in mind is that not all GPIO pins on an ESP32 are usable for every purpose.
 This article will take you through the basics.
 Don't worry - there are probably plenty of GPIO pins available for your project; just use the right ones!
 - https://randomnerdtutorials.com/esp32-pinout-reference-gpios/